 2. (Optional) Add metadata to the class using the AddClassMetadata action.
 You can add any number of key-value pairs.
 Set the following parameters:

-classifier The name of the classifier that contains the class.
+The name of the classifier that contains the class. classifier kev The key to add (maximum 254 bytes).

-identifier The identifier for the object class, as returned by the CreateClass action.
+The identifier for the object class, as returned by the CreateClass action. identifier